NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Overview

 Suriname offers one of the most affordable costs of living in South America, with a comfortable expat lifestyle in Paramaribo costing $800–$1,200/month.
-The Surinamese Dollar (SRD) has experienced significant devaluation in recent years, making the country even more affordable for those earning in USD or EUR.
-Progressive income tax tops out at 38%.
+The Surinamese Dollar (SRD) has experienced significant devaluation in recent years (trading at ~SRD 37.4 per $1 in April 2026, stabilizing after years of decline), making the country even more affordable for those earning in USD or EUR.
+Personal income tax is progressive at 0–38% with a tax-free threshold of SRD 108,000/year (~SRD 9,000/month).
+The economy is positioned for transformation when offshore oil production at GranMorgu commences in 2028 (IMF projects 55% GDP growth that year).

 Key Takeaways